milanaleksic/WinLauncher/README.md

 Launcher environment and configuration
 --------------------------------------

-If you wish to use this application for bootstrapping your java application, the tree layout (sample from the source code):
+If you wish to use this application for bootstrapping your java application, the tree layout (the following listing is based on project files in sample directory in WinLauncher source code):

 ```